kaifcodec/free-fire-max-ssl-unpinned/README.md

-# 🔓 Free Fire MAX SSL Unpinned v2.115.1
+# 🔓 Free Fire MAX SSL Unpinned v2.118.1

-> A de-SSL-pinned build of **Free Fire MAX v2.115.1** for network analysis, modding, educational and research purposes **ONLY**.
+> A de-SSL-pinned build of **Free Fire MAX v2.118.1** for network analysis, modding, educational and research purposes **ONLY**.
+> Check releases for new version...

 ---